LOUIS XIV STYLE SCREEN IN CARVED WOOD WITH WADERS

 Current stock : 0

-Three-leaf Louis XVI style screen in lacquered and gilded wood decorated with oil paintings on canvas representing waders.
-In the upper part of the leaves are set bevelled glasses.
-The wooden structure is finely carved with acanthus leaves, flowers and ribbons rolled in gold leaf.
-The central panel, slightly larger than the other two, is topped by a wreath of roses tied with a ribbon.
-Each leaf is decorated with an animal painting on canvas depicting wading birds in their natural environment: cranes among reeds, flamingos surrounded by palms and herons in a landscape of irises.
-These scenes of great finesse illustrate the taste for exoticism and the return to Nature in the decorative arts of the Louis XVI style reinterpreted in the 19th century.
+Louis XVI-style three-leaf screen in lacquered and gilded wood, decorated with oil-on-canvas paintings of stilt-walkers.
+Beveled glass is set into the upper part of the leaves.
+The wooden structure is finely carved with acanthus leaves, flowers and gilded ribbon scrolls.
+The central panel, slightly larger than the other two, is crowned with a wreath of roses tied with a ribbon.
+Each leaf is decorated with an animal painting on canvas depicting wading birds in their natural habitat: cranes among reeds, flamingos surrounded by palms and herons in a landscape of irises.
+These exquisite scenes illustrate the taste for exoticism and a return to Nature in the decorative arts of the Louis XVI style, reinterpreted in the 19th century.
 The back of the leaves is covered with plain green fabric.

 Left panel size: 46cm x 141cm